WarCry (game): Card sets

-WarCry cards are released in sets each containing 120 unique cards (with exceptions noted below).
-They can be purchased in randomized booster packs of 9 playable cards and one redeemable "Gold Piece" card.
+WarCry cards were released in sets each containing 120 unique cards (with exceptions noted below).
+They could be purchased in randomized booster packs of 9 playable cards and one redeemable "Gold Piece" card.
 On July 1, 2006, the Sabertooth Games redemption program officially ended, with newer boosters no longer containing any redeemable cards.
-On December 12, 2006, Sabertooth announced that Veterans of Battle would be the final WarCry product release.
+On December 12, 2006, Sabertooth announced that Veterans of Battle (released in early 2007) would be the final WarCry product release and that support for organized play would cease few months later.